 Most local jurisdictions require you to mitigate the odor from your plants to avoid disturbing your neighbors.
 Adding a charcoal filter to your HVAC system or placing one within your grow space can drastically reduce odor.

 6. Tech Up to Keep Up

 Like we said earlier, the industry is changing rapidly and so is cultivation technology.
-Anden’s latest innovation is the A710 High Capacity, Grow-Optimized Dehumidifier with patent-pending Variable-Speed, Low Grain Refrigerant (VLGR) Technology, designed to deliver maximum performance and efficiency throughout the grow cycle.
+Anden’s latest innovation is the A710 High Capacity, Grow-Optimized Dehumidifier with patented Variable-Speed, Low Grain Refrigerant (VLGR) Technology, designed to deliver maximum performance and efficiency throughout the grow cycle.

 Check out how the A710 allows you to maximize your moisture removal capacity and maintain tight control over Vapor Pressure Deficit during late flower cultivation by modulating the refrigeration system to match the load.

 As legalization continues, new regions are opening up, each with their own requirements.
 Growers must work within local legislation and regulations, and their cannabis business plan needs to allow for application and licensing fees.
 Visit Cannabis Business Times for up-to-date information on your state’s legal cultivation specs.